Middle of Nowhere (album)

-Middle of Nowhere is the debut studio album by American pop rock group Hanson, and the first to be released on a major label, which was Polygram Records and Mercury Records.
+Middle of Nowhere is the debut studio album by American pop rock group Hanson, and the first to be released on a major label, which was PolyGram Records and Mercury Records.
 Released in 1997, it features slicker studio production compared to their previous indie efforts Boomerang and MMMBop.
 The band members were between the ages of 11 and 16 when it was released.
 "Yearbook", one of the album's more dramatic songs, was not performed live until the recording of Middle of Nowhere Acoustic on May 5, 2007.

 Middle of Nowhere yielded five singles: "MMMBop", "Where's the Love", "I Will Come to You", "Weird", and "Thinking of You".
 "MMMBop" became a major hit, reaching number one in the United States and at least eleven other countries.
+The album earned Hanson three Grammy Award nominations, including Best New Artist and Record of the Year.

 Reception

 Middle of Nowhere reached number two on the Billboard 200, being kept out of the top spot by the Spice Girls' Spice.
 The album also reached number one in the UK, Australia, Germany, and Taiwan.

 Total sales worldwide are 10 million copies.
 The album sold just under 4 million in the US (4 times platinum) and over 400,000 copies in UK.

 The album was well received by critics.
 David Browne of Entertainment Weekly said of the trio: "... lack of guile is Hanson's most endearing quality."